Matcher

 zxcvbnOptions.addMatcher('minLength', minLengthMatcher)

-The Matching function needs to return an array with matched tokens.
-The four default properties are mandatory but the object can be extended as pleased. pattern
+The Matching function needs to return an array of matched tokens.
+The four default properties (pattern, token, i, and j) are mandatory but the object can be extended as needed. pattern

 is the name of the matcher that found the token token